OliverW147/Old-3D-Rendering/README.md

 # Python 3D Engine

-A simple 3D engine built in Python using Pygame.
+A simple 3D engine I built a while ago in Python using Pygame.
 This project renders 3D points onto a 2D screen using basic 3D projection math.

 ## Features
 - **Full-Screen Mode:** Runs in full-screen for an immersive experience.